 If something is recyclable, it means it can be collected and reprocessed into useful products and so used again.
 Most cardboard, glass, aluminium and plastic packaging is fully recyclable, and we need to recover it to as high a standard as possible so it can be recycled and reused into food-grade standard packaging.

-All our packaging, including plastic, glass, aluminium, bottle caps and labels, is 100% recyclable, and has been since 2012.
-They also meet the highest industry standards for recyclability – all our plastic bottles meet circular economy experts WRAP’s, high standard of: “Ideal for Recycling”.
+All CCEP's packaging, including plastic, glass, aluminium, bottle caps and labels, is 100% recyclable, and has been since 2012.
+They also meet the highest industry standards for recyclability – all plastic bottles meet circular economy experts WRAP’s, high standard of: “Ideal for Recycling”.

-We’re absolutely committed to reducing the environmental impact of our packaging, so instead of becoming litter, we can reuse it again and again to create endless new bottles and cans.
-In 2011, we partnered with Clean Tech and invested in building the world’s largest and most sophisticated bottle reprocessing plant in Lincolnshire.
-This means we can make full use of recovered recyclable plastic and will help us to double the amount of recycled plastic in our bottles, from 25% to 50% by 2020.
+CCEP are absolutely committed to reducing the environmental impact of their packaging, so instead of becoming litter, it can reused again and again to create endless new bottles and cans.
+In 2011, they partnered with Clean Tech and invested in building the world’s largest and most sophisticated bottle reprocessing plant in Lincolnshire.
+This means they can make full use of recovered recyclable plastic and will help them to double the amount of recycled plastic in their bottles, from 25% to 50% by 2020.

 Ground-breaking recyclable innovation

-In 2009, we introduced PlantBottle packaging which is used in all our Honest and Glaceau Smartwater bottles.
-It’s the first-ever fully recyclable PET plastic bottle made partially from plants, PlantBottle is just as strong, durable, refillable and 100% recyclable as traditional PET plastic.
+In 2009, CCEP introduced PlantBottle packaging which is used in all Honest and Glaceau Smartwater bottles.
+It’s the first-ever fully recyclable PET plastic bottle made partially from plants.
+PlantBottle is just as strong, durable, refillable and 100% recyclable as traditional PET plastic.